- Trust Marketing Platform

 NAP isn’t just useful for those browsing Google.
 It contributes to two local ranking factions: on-page signals and citation signals.
 Google crawls directory sites all across the web for NAP information, so make sure to be thorough and consider a product like Moz Local or Yext to manage your listings.
 If you’re a small business and don’t want to outsource citation management, be sure to find the top 10-15 business listing sites that matter in your industry, then claim and optimize your listings.
 You’ll need to keep a good record of each url and your login credentials.
 Every time you make updates to core business information, you need to remember to go back and update all of your listings.
 If you run a multi-location business, Yext or Moz Local can help you manage this information easily.
 By keeping the most basic information about your business up-to-date, you are improving your visibility in search.

 Beyond NAP, you should fill in your GBP with other helpful details about your business.
-Google allows you to post your hours, a menu or service list, and a description of your business.
+Google Business Profile allows you to post your hours, a menu or service list, and a description of your business.
 There are a number of attributes you can add to boost your profile, such as whether you offer WIFI or if your location is wheelchair accessible.

 While these details may not change frequently, this is not a “set it and forget it” situation.
 Any person on the internet has the ability to suggest edits to your GBP.
 While you should receive emails alerting you to suggested changes, there is a chance that they can go live without your approval.
 It’s important to check your GBP, specifically the “Review Updates” section, at least once a week to ensure that there isn’t incorrect information on your page.